Questions and answers #513

 Based on the cost analysis we could not find the best solution for cases with procedure code KGV30/40, still we are not satisfied with current grouping rules either.

 We would like to discuss the case in Expertnetwork and see if it is the problem in other countries too and what would be the solution.

 No changes until the case will be discussed in Expernetwork meeting.

 Appendix 1.
 Cost analysis is based on five university hospital data of 2015, grouped with Finnish 2017 grouper.

-#3 Updated by Kristiina Kahur almost 2 years ago
+#3 Updated by Kristiina Kahur over 2 years ago

 Finnish National DRG-Centre 11-1-2018